agglayer/gha-notify-release/README.md

         uses: agglayer/gha-notify-release@v1
         with:
           slack-bot-token: ${{ secrets.SLACK_BOT_TOKEN }}
+          slack-channel: releases  # Optional: specify channel name or ID
+          custom-message: "🎉 New release available!"  # Optional: add custom message
+          # release-version, release-url, release-body are auto-detected from release event
 ```

-> **That's it!** The action will automatically detect the release information from the GitHub event and send an intelligent notification to your default channel.
+> **That's it!** The action will automatically detect the release information from the GitHub event and send an intelligent notification to your specified channel.

 ## Configuration